shayar/ProblemSolvingwithDataScience/HealthInsuranceCostPrediction/README.md

 1. Open the notebook:
    `Python/HealthInsuranceCostPrediction.ipynb`
 2. Run directly in **Google Colab** or locally in Jupyter Notebook.
+3. Download the csv file and move the csv file to colab (like local session).
+4. Link to kaggle data set: https://www.kaggle.com/datasets/mirichoi0218/insurance/data?select=insurance.csv

 ### 🟢 R Solution: